AET-DevOps25/team-devoops/docs/problem_statement.md

 # 🍲 - Problem Statement

 Many students at TUM, particularly in the larger study programs, report feeling lonely and isolated despite having countless peers.
 One of the places where this is especially noticeable is the Mensa during lunchtime.
-It's common for students that don't have a strong network of friends at university to eat alone or avoid eating at the Mensa entirely to avoid feeling socially awkward.
+It's common for students that don't have a strong network of friends at university to eat alone or avoid eating at the Mensa entirely to not feel socially awkward.

 ## ⚙️ - Functionality

 Our tool will focus on transforming the potentially uncomfortable situation of eating alone at the Mensa into an opportunity to meet fellow students and make new friends.
 In order to enable this, our tool should offer the following features:

 ### Signing Up
 In order to match students, our tool needs to gather some basic information about them first.
-In order to do this, users can specify what times they plan to have lunch and at which Mensa, as well as some personal data, such as their name, age, gender, study program, current semester, courses they are taking, and hobbies they enjoy.
+In order to do this, users can specify what times they plan to have lunch and at which Mensa, as well as some personal data, such as their name, age, language, gender, study program, current semester, courses they are taking, and hobbies they enjoy.
 All personal data fields are optional.
 For the first version of our tool, we won't require users to sign up with their TUM account but might consider it in the development process.

 ### Matching
 Our system will match students into groups 1 hour before their common lunchtime, and invite them to share a table.
 Users may also be able to limit their search by specified characteristics, e.g. if they are only willing to meet up with people from the same degree or with the same hobby.